All Episodes

 In new book, ex-director of the FBI fights back, settling a score, they say.

-I told you that the mainstream press is gonna circle the wagons around free.
+I told you, I told you that the mainstream press is going to circle the wagons around Free.

 The Washington Post is not serializing the book like they sometimes do.

-Louis Free, director of the Federal Bureau of Investigation, former director under President Clinton, uh, and the first six months of the Bush presidency asserts in a new book that Richard Clark, the former White House counter-terrorism chief, was basically a second-tier player who had little access to power and was in no position to issue credible warnings in advance of the attacks in the World Trade Center in the Pentagon.
+Louis Free, director of the Federal Bureau of Investigation, former director under President Clinton, and the first six months of the Bush presidency, asserts in a new book that Richard Clark, the former White House counterterrorism chief, was basically a second-tier player who had little access to power and was in no position to issue credible warnings in advance of the attacks in the World Trade Center in the Pentagon.

-Uh Mr. Clark describes himself as the as uh as a herald of the dangers of terrorism, paints a scathing picture of Mr. Free and the FBI criticizing the former director and his agency as ignoring the possibility of terrorism in this country.
+In his own book, by the way, Against All Enemies, Inside America's War on Terror, Mr. Clark describes himself as a herald of the dangers of terrorism, paints a scathing picture of Mr. Free and the FBI, criticizing the former director and his agency as ignoring the possibility of terrorism in this country.

-Free says that uh incidents involving a two of them that Mr. Clark describes in his book never happened, and the Clark book can be fairly described as bad facts and no access.
+Free says that incidents involving two of them that Mr. Clark describes in his book never happened, and the Clark book can be fairly described as bad facts and no access.

 Mr. Clark was traveling over the weekend and didn't respond to messages left on his office phone or his cell phone.

-Meanwhile, uh 60 Minutes did the obligatory interview with Louis Free last night.
+Meanwhile, 60 Minutes did the obligatory interview with Louis Free last night.

 Mike Wallace did it.